thingsboard/thingsboard.github.io/_includes/docs/tutorials/function-based-on-telemetry-from-two-devices.md

 **General**.
 The calculated field configuration window will open.

 - Enter a descriptive **title** for the calculated field.
-- Select "**Simple**" as the type of calculated field.
-This allows you to perform basic mathematical operations and functions on the arguments.
+- Select the "**Simple**" calculated field type.
+This allows you to perform basic mathematical operations on the provided arguments.

 {% include images-gallery.html imageCollection="create-calculated-field-2" %}